1600 Bowers Rd.

 Seagoville, Texas 75159

-- Experienced teachers, naturalists, and volunteers who work with students and teachers
+- Experienced STEM EEC teachers, naturalists, and volunteers who work with visiting teachers and students

 - Bilingual instruction